llm-bible/llm-bible.github.io/_publications/banerjee2023self.markdown

 bibkey: banerjee2023self
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2301.10165"}
-tags: ['Pretraining Methods', 'RAG', 'Training Techniques', 'Applications']
+tags: ['RAG', 'Training Techniques', 'Applications', 'Pretraining Methods']
 ---
 Humans can learn to operate the user interface (UI) of an application by reading an instruction manual or how-to guide.
 Along with text, these resources